ammaramame/portfolio/README.md

 ## Profile Configuration

-you can find these sections in the profile configuration file, you will full it with your data in the languages that you set in your app config file:
+You can find these sections in the profile configuration file, you will full it with your data in the languages that you set in your app config file:

-1. main information
+1. Main information

 ```
  first_name: "YOUR_FIRST_NAME",